 The Workforce Development Institute's Child Care Subsidy Facilitated Enrollment Program (WDI CCSFEP) was implemented in 2003 and works strategically to reduce the hardship gap that families face when their wages are too high to qualify for public assistance programs, but do not earn enough to make ends meet.
 The application process is responsive to the needs of working families, providing continuous support and flexibility in enrollment options.
-The WDI CCSFEP is currently serving working families in Albany, Erie, Monroe, Oneida, Onondaga, Rensselaer, Saratoga and Schenectady Counties with incomes up to 275% of the Federal Poverty Level (FPL).
+During the 4/1/2021-3/31/2022 reporting timeframe the WDI CCSFEP served working families in Albany, Erie, Monroe, Oneida, Onondaga, Rensselaer, Saratoga and Schenectady Counties with incomes up to 275% of the Federal Poverty Level (FPL).

-Since 2003, the WDI CCSFEP has enrolled 7,752 families and has assisted 11,210 children in attending day care, before and after school, and summer camp programs.
+Since 2003, the WDI CCSFEP has enrolled 8,459 families and has assisted 12,214 children in attending day care, before and after school, and summer camp programs.
 Many working families' household budgets cannot accommodate the cost of licensed/registered child care without subsidy assistance.
 The WDI CCSFEP provides a means of improving the quality of care for children and eliminates a predominant employment barrier for families.
 As a result of enrollment in the WDI CCSFEP, families are provided the opportunity to develop new job skills, increase work hours, earn higher wages and advance in their careers.